xenocrat/mo2array/README.md

 ## Return values

 Returns an array of the original strings and translation strings discovered in the .mo file.
-Returns `false` if the data cannot be decoded.
+Returns `false` if the file contents cannot be decoded.